Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 }
 ```

-Then for the moon, we need to add another after to show some dimples.
+Then, we need to add another after to show some dimples for the moon.

 ```css
 .toggle--label:after {